 Game concept & design by John Dale and The Assembly Line team.
 Coding by Adrian Stephens.
-Graphics by Nick Pavis.
+Graphics by The Assembly Line; additional artwork by Nick Pavis (Blue Turtle).
 Music by John Dale and Adrian Stephens; sound FX by John Dale.

-The "E" in E-MOTION stands for Einstein, who appears on the titlescreen and the game box.
+The "E" in E-MOTION stands for Einstein, who appears on the titlescreen, the game box and in the UK game advert.

 Released in the U.S. as THE GAME OF HARMONY, and also known as SPHERICULE